shorepine/tulipcc/docs/tulip_api.md

 ## Music / sound

 Tulip comes with the AMY synthesizer, a very full featured 120-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
 See the [AMY documentation](https://github.com/bwhitman/amy/blob/main/README.md) for more information, Tulip's version of AMY comes with stereo sound, chorus and reverb.
 It includes a "small" version of the PCM patch set (29 patches) alongside all the Juno-6 and DX7 patches.
+It also has support for loading WAVE files in Tulip as samples.

 Once connected to Wi-Fi, Tulip can also control or respond to an [Alles mesh.](https://github.com/bwhitman/alles/blob/main/README.md) Alles is a wrapper around AMY that lets you control the synthesizer over Wi-Fi to remote speakers, or other computers or Tulips.
 Connect any number of Alles speakers to the wifi to have instant surround sound!
 See the Alles [getting started tutorial](https://github.com/bwhitman/alles/blob/main/getting-started.md) for more information and for more music examples.